Overview of Treatment

 Occipital nerve blocks alleviate chronic headaches without long rehabilitation and recovery periods.

-Before your nerve block, your doctor will tell you if you need to stop taking medications such as blood thinners or immunosuppressant medication to reduce your risk of complications.
+Before your Occipital nerve block Arizona pain specialists will tell you if you need to stop taking medications such as blood thinners or immunosuppressant medication to reduce your risk of complications.
 Those on blood thinners or who have poorly controlled heart disease or diabetes are not candidates for occipital nerve blocks.
 If you have an infection of any form, you should reschedule your injections until it has dissipated.

 During the nerve block, you’ll be asked to lay on your stomach.
 The healthcare professional performing the procedure will apply an anesthetic to the back of your head just above your neck before inserting a needle into the injection site until reaching the occipital nerve where they’ll inject the medication.
 The procedure takes only a few minutes, and you may experience numbness at the injection site as the medication takes effect.

-Following your procedure, you may experience some form of pain relief within 15 minutes, but the medication can take a few days to take full effect.
+Following your Arizona occipital nerve block procedure, you may experience some form of pain relief within 15 minutes, but the medication can take a few days to take full effect.
 You may experience pain around the injection site, but this will dissipate within a few days.
 Pain relief can last a few weeks to a few months.